+In this section we present our two online distributed selection algorithms, \texttt{Distributed DMGT} (Alg. \ref{alg:dist-dmgt}) and \texttt{Distributed DMGT w/ Filtering} (Alg. \ref{alg:dist-dmgt-filt}), along with their core selection routine, \texttt{DMGT}.
+We first show that the value of pooled sets selected by \texttt{Distributed DMGT} is $O(\nicefrac{1}{M})$-close to the optimal value.
+We next show that, with further selection by a central agent, \texttt{Distributed DMGT w/ Filtering} tightens this approximation to $O(\nicefrac{1}{\min(M,|\L|)})$, where $\L$ is the set selected by the central agent.

-We now present our main algorithm along with its optimality guarantee.
-The algorithm is simple: at each time step, we compare the marginal value of the incoming point, given the already selected set, to a threshold value which can either be set at the current time step or any time in advance of it.
-We then select the point if its marginal value exceeds the corresponding threshold.
-Our framework and analysis can handle any threshold schedule, even those set adaptively in an online fashion.
+We begin with \texttt{Distributed DMGT}.
+The algorithm is simple: at every time step, each agent receives a point from their stream of data and compares its marginal value given the currently selected set to a threshold value.
+This threshold value is allowed to depend on all previous threshold values and all previous data points, including the current point.
+The agent then selects the point if its marginal value exceeds the corresponding threshold.
+Finally, the routine returns the combined selected sets of the agents.

-We denote the threshold schedule as $\T=\{\tau_t\}_{t \in |\D|} \in \R^{|\D|}$, where $\tau_t$ may depend on any information observed in the algorithm by the analyst prior to time step $t$.
+We denote a general threshold schedule corresponding to data stream $\D$ by $\{\tau_t\}_{t \in |\D|} \in \R^{|\D|}$, where $\tau_t$ may depend on any information observed in the algorithm by the analyst prior to time step $t$.
 Formally, $\tau_t = \mathcal{A}(x_1,...,x_t, \tau_1,...,\tau_{t-1})$, where $\mathcal{A}$ is a threshold-setting routine that, at the current time step, is allowed to depend on the current point, all prior points in the stream, and all prior thresholds, and outputs a threshold value for the current time step.
-When \texttt{DMGT} is used to decide points to label (e.g. Section~\ref{sec:dmgt-learn}), then $\mathcal{A}$ may also depend on prior queried labels.
-After discussing Theorem \ref{thm:dmgt}, we present one canonical way to design $\mathcal{A}$.